-You may have recently heard about “The Merge” that the Ethereum blockchain is set to undergo in May or June of this year.
+In September 2022, The Ethereum blockchain successfully completed The Merge.
 We created this short article to help readers understand exactly what it means.

 Ethereum is also known for being the primary blockchain utilized by NFT creators and DeFi projects.
 Like Bitcoin, Ethereum currently uses proof of work as its consensus mechanism, which as a result comes with slower transaction speeds and high energy costs.
 In order to reduce costs and improve transaction speeds, there are several Layer 2 projects working to improve the Ethereum ecosystem, such as Polygon.
-This is similar to how Bitcoin Lightning is working to increase the scalability of the Bitcoin blockchain.

 What else should I know about the Ethereum Merge?